codewithgradi/codewithgradi/README.md

 Version control and collaboration via Git and GitHub

-🤖 Past Experience
-I’ve worked as a robotics consultant, where I used C++ for CAD-related programming and embedded systems.

 📂 Open to Internships
 I'm actively looking for internship roles where I can grow, contribute to real-world projects, and collaborate with experienced developers.